microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Utilities/README.md

 #### HeadsUpDirectionIndicatorPointer.prefab
 A quad based pointer to be used with the HeadsUpDirectionIndicator prefab to create an out of box direction indicator.k

-#### Main Camera.prefab
-Unity camera that has been customized for Holographic development.
-1. Camera.Transform set to 0,0,0
-2. 'Clear Flags' changed to 'Solid Color'
-3. Color set to R:0, G:0, B:0, A:0 as black renders transparent in HoloLens.
-4. Set the recommended near clipping plane.

 ### [Scripts](Scripts)

 #### Billboard.cs